syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Pivot-Tables.md

 workbook.Close()

 excelEngine.Dispose()

 {% endhighlight %}
+{% endtabs %}

 ##  Edit a Pivot Table

 XlsIO supports the usage of Pivot Tables in a Template file.
 It is even possible to dynamically refresh the data in a pivot table by using XlsIO.
 The following steps illustrate how to do this.

 1. Create the Pivot Table by using MS Excel GUI.
-1. Specify the named range to be the data source of the Pivot Table.
+2. Specify the named range to be the data source of the Pivot Table.
-2. Make sure that the Refresh On Open option of the pivot table is selected.
+3. Make sure that the Refresh On Open option of the pivot table is selected.
-3. Dynamically refresh the data in the Named Range.
+4. Dynamically refresh the data in the Named Range.

+{% tabs %}

 {% highlight C# %}

 //Step 1: Instantiates the spreadsheet creation engine.